pavius/nuclio-1/README.md

   - name: SOME_ENV
     value: abc
 ```

-You can create functions from the yaml/json files by specifing the `-f` option in the `run` or `build` cli commands, you can also use the yaml/json file as a template and override each one of the parameters with command line arguments.
+You can create functions from the YAML or JSON configuration file by specifying the `-f` option in the `run` or `build` CLI commands.
+You can also use the configuration file as a template, and override specific parameters with command-line arguments.
-In the following example we create a function from a template file and override the name and one environment variable:
+The following example uses a **function.yaml** template configuration file to create a function, and explicitly sets the function name and the value of one of the environment variables (overriding the template definitions):
 ```
 nuclio run myfunc -f function.yaml -e ENV_PARAM=somevalue
 ```

-and can retrive the full function spec and status using:
+The following command creates a YAML file with the full function specification and status:
 ```
 nuclio get myfunc -o yaml
 ```

-## To start developing nuclio
+## Developing nuclio

-TBD how to clone the repo, build and develop basics
+**TBD** How to clone the repo, build the code, and development basics.

 ## Support

-can check out our [FAQ]() or post questions to nuclio [slack channel]()
+Check out the nuclio [FAQ](), or post questions on the [#nuclio Slack channel]().